 The assurances set forth in the Implementation Plan for a quantified level of police staffing has not been met.
-The residents of Stockton were told that, with Measure A revenues, at least 80 additional sworn officers would be employed by the end of Fiscal Year 2015-16.
+The residents of Stockton were told that, with Measure A revenues, at least 120 additional sworn officers would be employed by the end of Fiscal Year 2016-17.
 It did not happen.

 Prior to Measure A, Stockton had 365 budgeted authorized positions for sworn officers.
-This is the benchmark from which to measure the Implementation Plan of 80 additional officers funded by Measure A officers in the two years.
-And, while the hiring of new sworn officers in Stockton during fiscal year 2015-16 was indeed historic and unprecedented, on June 30, 2016, the Police Department employed a total of 409 police officers, 94 of those were on probation (including 33 in the Field Training Officer program and 37 at a police academy).
-This is far short of the established goal of 445.
+This is the benchmark from which to measure the Implementation Plan of 120 additional officers funded by Measure A officers in the three years.
+The Police Department is working diligently to hire (and retain) officers.
+As of June 30, 2017, there were a total of 447 positions filled (pursuant to the Eadie and Payne Audit).
+Of those 447 positions, 275 were assigned to Patrol (which includes 33 in a Police Academy, and 121 on probation in patrol assignments).
+This is far short of the established goal of 485.